Twins vs. White Sox Player Props Betting Odds

 Burger Stats

-- Jake Burger has five doubles, seven home runs, seven walks and 14 RBI (15 total hits).
+- Jake Burger has 15 hits with five doubles, seven home runs, seven walks and 14 RBI.

 Burger Recent Games